jeduden/feature_discovery_widget/README.md

 ## Status

-This package is work in progress and not yet published.
+This package is works for some configurations and is not (yet?) published on pub.dev.

 ### To-do

-1. Transparent tap target?
+1. Support other feature discovery designs that work non-icon widgets?
-2. Unittests for statemachine
+2. Add example with a wider range of configurations.
-3. Add example with a wider range of overlay configurations.
+3. Remove debug statements
-4. Remove debug statements
+4. Figure out / work on better test coverage
-5. Publish package.
+5. Publish package?